CMU-MultiComp-Lab/social-genome/README.md

 ## Evaluation Criteria
-Specifics on what metrics we compute on the evaluation server can be found on TBD and our [paper](https://arxiv.org/abs/2502.15109).
+Specifics on what metrics we compute on the evaluation server can be found on [EvalAI](https://eval.ai/web/challenges/challenge-page/2483/overview) and our [paper](https://arxiv.org/abs/2502.15109).